nitsa/leech/README.md

 Different log types can easily be supported with minimal code changes.

-Please  should change the default encryption keys in the code before using it.
+Please change the default encryption keys before using it.

 web_service.py is an example of a local web service which exposed locally the file access.log